Maintenance, upgrades & damage

 It is advised to remove the set from the headstock or at least have some kitchen towel on hand as you want to avoid oil dripping onto the guitar.

-All items are easily available from Amazon in small quantities.
+We suggest ‘Finish Line DRY Teflon Lube’.
+This item is easily available from Amazon in small quantities.

 Upgrades and refurbishment